Cylinder Head Conversions, Upgrades & Modifications

 The Cylinder Head

 The cylinder head is the most important area to consider by the serious tuner.
-Contact the Expert at the SAC Branch near you if you have questions about cylinder head performance conversions.
+Contact an Expert at the SAC Branch near you if you have questions about cylinder head performance conversions.

 Cylinder heads will always be the key component of performance enhancement packages on any normally aspirated or diesel engines on motor cars, trucks / bakkies, SUVs as well as bikes.

-Its design has more bearing on the end result, performance-wise, than any other component of the high-performance engine on motor cars.
+Its design has more bearing on the end result, performance-wise, than any other component of the high-performance on motor car engine.

-There is no way in which high horsepower can be obtained if the head won’t flow efficiently, and in turn burn that air / fuel mixture efficiently.
+There is no way in which increased horsepower can be obtained if the head won’t flow efficiently, and in turn burn that air / fuel mixture efficiently.